About Gold Star Veterans Families

 Gold Star Families At Captain Joseph House

-Captain Joseph House, “Home Away from Home”, will serve the immediate family members of the Fallen.
-Captain Joseph House (CJH) provides a unique service, extending the continuum of care during an expense paid 5-night, 6-day respite/retreat in the scenic Pacific Northwest for military families who have lost a loved one.
+CJHF’s “Home” provides a unique service for military families who have lost a loved one, extending the continuum of care during an expense-paid, 5-night, 6-day respite/retreat in the scenic Pacific Northwest.
 The House offers families a private, comfortable haven to heal, make new memories and rebuild family traditions without their loved one.

 The Fallen will have served and died while in the service of the Armed Forces of the United States of America or died as a direct result of injuries sustained during this same combat service, having occurred on or after September 11, 2001, the Global War on Terrorism.